-(a) Represents the percentage of RSUs eligible for vesting that will vest.
-RSUs eligible for vesting include RSUs that were eligible for vesting in prior years, but did not vest in prior years.
+(a) Represents the percentage of RSUs eligible for vesting that would vest.
+RSUs eligible for vesting included RSUs that were eligible for vesting in prior years, but did not vest in prior years.

-In 2017, under the formula described above, the compounded annual growth rate in economic profit from 2016 to 2017 was greater than 10%, so 100% of the 800 RSUs eligible to vest for both Ms. Flanagan and Mr. Vassalluzzo were vested upon the approval of the Compensation Committee in January 2018.
-As of the Record Date, 3,200 RSUs awarded in March 2014 to each Ms. Flanagan and Mr. Vassalluzzo have vested.
+In 2018, under the formula described above, the compounded annual growth rate in economic profit from 2017 to 2018 was greater than 10%, so 100% of the 800 RSUs eligible to vest for both Ms. Flanagan and Mr. Vassalluzzo were vested upon the approval of the Compensation Committee in January 2019.
+As of the Record Date, all of the RSUs awarded in March 2014 to each Ms. Flanagan and Mr. Vassalluzzo have vested.
 The vested RSUs will be distributed on February 22, 2021.
 Directors who are our employees (i.e., Mr. Roberts) are not compensated for their services as directors.
-The following table sets forth certain information regarding the compensation earned during 2017 by each non-employee director who served on the Board in 2017.